 Using this data, the instrument (typically incorporating a microprocessor) computes the total change in transit time, computes and discards that portion of the change which resulted from the change in velocity, and then displays the actual change in fastener length.

 A further important factor, which has to be considered, is the effect of temperature.
-A temperature change may affect the length of the fastener and the sonic velocity.
-If temperature of the fastener changes between the unstressed and stressed readingsits influence on length and velocity should be factored out by the measuring equipment.
+A temperature change can affect the length of the fastener and the sonic velocity.
+If temperature of the fastener changes between the unstressed and stressed readings, it is good practice to factor out its influence on length and velocity by the measuring equipment.

-Typically, therefore, before commencing preload measurement, three factors will be set into the instrument.
+Therefore, before commencing preload measurement, three factors can be set into the instrument.
 These are 'velocity' and 'stress' factors for the fastener material and a 'temperature' factor.
-These factors should be experimentally determined, since theoretical calculation of the relationship between preload and change in transit time is not possible.
+It is important to determine these factors experimentally determined, since theoretical calculation of the relationship between preload and change in transit time is not possible.
 Extensometer manufacturers have determined factors for many materials and these are available to the user.
 In cases where the data is not available, the instrument can be user-calibrated on a sample of the fastener.
 Subsequent recalibration is usually done by means of a calibration block provided with the instrument.

 Using an Ultrasonic Extensometer